atomist-skills/terraform-skill/README.md

 details on using tfvar files.

 `Disable Terraform Init?`
-By default the Terraform skill will run `terraform init` on every run to download the required providers.
+By default, the Terraform skill will run `terraform init` on every run to download the required providers.
 If you do not want this to execute, select this option.

 `Terraform Auto Approve`
-When enabled this automatically runs `terraform apply` following the successful execution of `terraform plan`.
-In this mode there is no review of pending changes; they are simply applied.
+When enabled, this automatically runs `terraform apply` following the successful execution of `terraform plan`.
+In this mode, there is no review of pending changes; they are simply applied.

 `Restrict Git Branch`
-By default the Terraform skill will run on any branch pushed.
+By default, the Terraform skill will run on any branch pushed.
 If you wish to only run the skill for a particular branch you should specify it here.

 `Terraform Version`
 When supplied, this version of Terraform will be used when running Terraform.
-If not supplied the default Terraform version for this skill is used, which is `0.12.26`.
+If not supplied, the default Terraform version for this skill is used, which is `0.12.26`.
 Note, this skill uses [tfenv](https://github.com/tfutils/tfenv) to handle version management.

 #### ChatOps Integration

-This skill uses ChatOps as an interface to permit you to control the behavior of Terraform (when auto approve is disabled).
+This skill uses ChatOps as an interface to permit you to control the behavior of Terraform (when auto-approve is disabled).
 Notifications are automatically routed to the appropriate locations based on two factors:

 -   Is this repository currently linked to any chat channels (see [GitHub Notifications Skill](https://go.atomist.com/catalog/skills/atomist/github-notifications-skill))
--   If there are no links, can the authors chat id be determined
+-   If there are no links, can the author's chat id be determined

 The skill prefers notifying a channel of the changes that are pending or occuring.
-If no channel has been linked the notifications will be sent directly to the author of the change, if found.
-If neither of these conditions are met no notiifcation will be sent, however the log can still be viewed in the Atomist web interface.
+If no channel has been linked, the notifications will be sent directly to the author of the change if found.
+If neither of these conditions are met no notiifcation will be sent, however, the log can still be viewed in the Atomist web interface.

 <!---atomist-skill-readme:end--->